-• RSEI uses facility-reported TRI data which is known to contain some reporting errors.
+• RSEI uses facility-reported TRI data, which has been known to contain some reporting errors.
 Since facility management must certify reports to be accurate, the TRI program does not change any reported data until the reporting facility submits an official correction.
 Therefore, there are some releases in the TRI data that are thought to be erroneous but are still included because facilities have not submitted corrected reporting forms by the time of the annual public data release that RSEI uses.
 Some of these releases are associated with large risk-related impacts.
-Two likely erroneous releases warrant special note because of their magnitude: a 1999 release of 160,000 pounds of lead in Lamar County, Texas was reported as transferred to a POTW when it probably went to a recycling facility; and a 2002 fugitive air release of 184,770 pounds of nickel in Johnstown, PA probably overstates the release amount and may be assigned to the wrong medium.
+One erroneous release warrants special note: a 2002 fugitive air release of 184,770 pounds of nickel in Johnstown, PA probably overstates the release amount and may be assigned to the wrong media.